szabgab/slides/ansible-intro/intro.md

 ## Prerequisites for the installations
 {id: installation}

-* Go to [https://code-maven.com/linux](https://code-maven.com/linux) to get the step by step instructions on how to install Linux on your laptop
+Go to [https://code-maven.com/linux](https://code-maven.com/linux) to get the step by step instructions on how to install Linux on your laptop

+We will need a few hosts installed on the laptops that can see each other via ping and ssh, or a few linux instances in a cloud.

 ## my samples structure
 {id: imagefortraining}